 Device operations are selected by writing specific address and data sequences into the command register.
 Writing incorrect address and data values or writing them in the improper sequence will reset the device to the read mode.
-Table 7 defines the valid register command sequences.
-Note that the Erase Suspend (B0H) and Erase Resume (30H) commands are valid only while the Sector Erase operation is in progress.
+"MBM29F800TA/BA Command Definitions" in \blacksquare DEVICE BUS OPERATION defines the valid register command sequences.
+Note that the Erase Suspend (B0h) and Erase Resume (30h) commands are valid only while the Sector Erase operation is in progress.
 Moreover both Read/Reset commands are functionally equivalent, resetting the device to the read mode.
-Please note that commands are always written at DQ0 to DQ7 and DQ8 to DQ15 bits are ignored.
+Please note that commands are always written at DQ7 to DQ0 and DQ15 to DQ8 bits are ignored.